NEW RULES (subject to continual review, may change at any time and can be viewed at www.stradbrokecc.co.uk/covid):

 Groups who wish to pass on the cost of disposable masks to their visitors may do so but are asked to sell them at cost price up to a maximum of 50p.
 This is to protect the Community Association from any potential claim of profiteering from the virus.

-Children under the age of 5 are exempt from wearing face masks but must remain with their parent/carer at all times and not mix with anyone else.
+Children under the age of 11 are exempt from wearing face masks but must remain with their parent/carer at all times and not mix with any other adults.

 People with a valid medical mask exemption should not be turned away, but should not mix with other people.
 They should be reminded that they are at greater risk and asked to consider whether they really need to attend.